AbdulazeezOpe/AbdulazeezOpe/README.md

 - 👀 I’m interested in ...Data science
 - 🌱 I’m currently learning ...Pythonl
 - 💞️ I’m looking to collaborate on ...presently learning python
-- 📫 How to reach me ...email: abdulazaeezopeyemi767@gmail.com

 <!---
 AbdulazeezOpe/AbdulazeezOpe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.